ggerganov/llama.cpp/examples/main/README.md

 -   `--min-p N`: Sets a minimum base probability threshold for token selection (default: 0.0).

-Min-P sampling is a sampling method where the value represents the base required probability percentage.
-This value is scaled down based on the probability of the most likely token.
-For example, with a Min-P value set at 0.05 and the highest token probability being 90%, the percentage requirement threshold becomes 4.5%.
-This approach ensures a balance of quality and variety in the results, and was designed as an alternative to improve upon Top P. The default value is 0.05.
+The Min-P sampling method was designed as an alternative to Top-P, and aims to ensure a balance of quality and variety.
+The parameter *p* represents the minimum probability for a token to be considered, relative to the probability of the most likely token.
+For example, with *p*=0.05 and the most likely token having a probability of 0.9, logits with a value less than 0.045 are filtered out.

 Example usage: `--min-p 0.05`